Brady Hickman jailed for rape of woman, 71, in her own home

 Judge Michael Cullum also imposed a restraining order that he should not contact the victim in any way.

-The court heard Hickman got undressed and walked into the victim's bedroom telling her that he had been to prison and not to make a noise before he then kissed and raped her.
+The court heard Hickman got undressed and walked into the victim's bedroom telling her that he had been to prison and not to make a noise before he then kissed and raped her on 11 November 2021.

 After the attack, the victim told Hickman "you can go home now" and waited for him to leave before pulling an emergency cord in her hallway.